 And to counteract latecomers, consultant Tom LaForce recommends starting a meeting at an unusual time, like 10:10, so it stands out.
 In environments where people are late because of back-to-back meetings, this strategy gives them a chance to grab a cup of coffee or visit the restroom and still be on time.
 You can’t turn around your company’s meetings all by yourself—a lot of these steps are things that your workplace culture will have to embrace for a successful implementation.

 But don’t underestimate the effect you can have, either—try these strategies in your next several meetings and see the effects for yourself.
+Host a workshop to audit team meetings and engage coworkers on this refreshed way of working.
 Armed with some first-hand experience and a solid case for shorter meetings, you can have a significant impact on your company’s productivity—and bottom line.